 What is Distributed Cache in SharePoint 2013?

-The SharePoint Distributed Cache service is an additional caching mechanism introduced in SharePoint 2013 to support beyond the options that already exist (such as Object Cache, BLOB Cache, and Page Output Cache) from the earlier versions of SharePoint.
-Distributed cache enables to quickly retrieve data without any dependency on SQL databases, as everything is stored in memory.
+The SharePoint Distributed Cache service is an additional caching mechanism introduced in SharePoint 2013 to support beyond the existing options (such as Object Cache, BLOB Cache, and Page Output Cache) from the earlier versions of SharePoint.
+Distributed cache enables quick data retrieval without any dependency on SQL databases, as everything is stored in memory.

 The Distributed Cache service provides caching services for several features in SharePoint Server 2013.
 Some of the features that use the Distributed Cache service include:

 - Security Trimming

 How to Install SharePoint Distributed Cache?